Regularity up to the Crack-Tip for the Mumford-Shah problem: Analysis of the Linearized System.

 \section{Analysis of the Linearized System.}

 In order to derive any information from Proposition \ref{Linearization} we need to understand the linear system that $(v^0,f_0)$ solves.
-The aim of this section is to prove the following Proposition and a simple corollary stated at the end of the section.
+The aim of this appendix is to prove the following proposition and a simple corollary stated at the end of the appendix (Corollary \ref{flatimpForLin}).

 \begin{prop} For each $g\in H^{1/2}(\partial B_1(0)\setminus \{(-1,0)\})$ and $t\in \R$ there exists a weak solution $(v(x_1,x_2), f(x_1))\in W^{1,2}(B_1(0)\setminus \{(x_1,0);\; x_1\le 0\})\times W^{1,2}((-1,0))$ to the following boundary value problem